 LIFETIME GIFTING EXCLUSION

 It’s also possible to gift money, securities, and other assets to qualifying nonprofit organizations we hold dear to our hearts.
-Current discussions over tax law may make charitable contributions from an IRA extremely attractive in 2018—we’re happy to discuss the details.
+If you qualify, current tax law makes charitable contributions from an IRA extremely attractive in 2019—we’re happy to discuss the details.
 A few tips:

 - Always consider gifting appreciated property, such as stock: You get the full amount of the gift, and any capital gains will be transferred to the charity and not impact your own taxes negatively.